 Effects of Noise

-An Annotated Bibliography of the Effects of Noise on Wildlife can be found on the Useful Resources page.
+An Annotated Bibliography of the Effects of Noise on Wildlife can be found on the Additional Resources page.

 Isolated areas are not exempt.
 In Grand Canyon, no single location is totally free of aircraft noise, and in some areas it can be heard up to 43 times in a 20-minute period.
 Backcountry hikers, after September 11, 2001, reported knowing that something was very wrong because there were no sounds from commercial aircraft (Bell et al. 2009).
 Tranquility, it turns out, even in the most remote areas of our national parks, is becoming increasingly scarce.